-My friend and travel companion Zach and I were driving to Haystack Rock and along the way we were smoking weed cigarettes.
+My friend and travel companion Zach and I were traveling to Haystack Rock and along the way we were smoking weed cigarettes.
 Not joints, but cigarettes I had made by rolling them to look exactly like regular cigarettes complete with filters and I just remember thinking I was so careful and clever for it.
-We would smoke them as I was driving and have never ending conversations about life, the universe, and everything.
+We would smoke them and have never ending conversations about life, the universe, and everything.

 I mention the smoking because my memories of Haystack Rock involve being in a dream-like state that was euphoric and therefore, entirely biased towards loving Oregon.
 One of the many reasons I like Oregon so much is because of the perfectly God-crafted sea stacks off the coast.